EQAR/deqar-docs/docs/institution_data.md

 The endpoint <https://backend.deqar.eu/connectapi/v1/institutions/> allows to query the full list of higher education institutions, with or without reports.

 The endpoint <https://backend.deqar.eu/connectapi/v1/providers/> allows to query the full list of all providers, with or without reports.
-The list can be filtered by type of provider, i.e. higher education instutitons and other providers.
+The list can be filtered by type of provider, i.e. higher education institutions and other providers.

-The full definitions of the endpoints, the search parameters and the response object is available as [OpenAPI Specification 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) at:
+The full definitions of the endpoints, the search parameters and the response object are available as [OpenAPI Specification 3.0](https://en.wikipedia.org/wiki/OpenAPI_Specification) at:

 <https://backend.deqar.eu/connectapi/v1/swagger/>